Pycord-Development/pycord/docs/api.rst

     .. attribute:: watch_together

-        Same as `youtube_together` with remote feature which allows guild admins to limit the playlist access.
+        Same as :attr:`~EmbeddedActivity.youtube_together` with remote feature which allows guild admins to limit the playlist access.

     .. attribute:: watch_together_dev